Best sparkling wine: the perfect bubbles for 2025

 Sweet sparkling wine: the perfect companion for dessert

-Sweet sparkling wine is loved for its pleasant, aromatic flavor.
-It’s often made using the traditional method (Charmat), which helps bring out the fruity and floral notes of the grapes.
-This makes it perfect to enjoy alongside dessert.
+Sweet sparkling wine is often made using the traditional method, which helps bring out the fruity and floral notes of the grapes.
+Sweet styles like Demi Sec and Doux account for 14% of the world’s sparkling wine production!

-Nivole Moscato d’Asti 2003 Michele Chiarlo Intense nose of musk, black locust and orange flowers, sage and honey
+Nivole Moscato d’Asti 2003 Michele Chiarlo Intense notes of musk, black locust and orange flowers

 Rosa Regale Brachetto d’Acqui Rose Castello Banfi Aromatic with hints of raspberries, strawberries and rose petals